-The appraisal will be used to calculate the Substantial Improvement factor of the improvements sponsored by the Program.
+The appraisal will be used to calculate the Substantial Improvement factor of the improvements sponsored by the Subprogram.
 Substantial improvement, as defined in 24 C.F.R. § 55.2(b)(10), is any repair, reconstruction, modernization or improvement of a structure, the cost of which equals or exceeds fifty percent (50%) of the market value of the structure either: (1) before the improvement or repair is started; or (2) if the structure has been damaged and is being restored, before the damage occurred.
-A Substantial Improvement is not permitted under federal regulations whenever a property is located within a floodplain without elevating the structure two (2) feet above the Base Flood Elevation.
+Federal Regulations prohibit Substantial Improvement whenever a property is located within a floodplain without elevating the structure above the Base Flood Elevation.22